wchatx/direct-access-py/README.md

 )
 ```

-In the event of an unrecoverable error, you can write your process in a way the persists the pagination links
+In the event of an unrecoverable error, you can write your process in a way that persists the pagination links
 so that you can pick back up where you left off.
 A basic implementation might look like this:
 ```python
 import os